 If you’re socially anxious and wear baggy or poorly fitted clothes to hide your body even though you have a healthy weight, stop!
 There are better ways to be modest.
 Wear snug but high-necked shirts, and long skirts that are tightly fitted at the waist.
 These look modest but still allow people to notice that you have an attractive figure.

 Of course, all things being equal, it’s best to dress to an average degree of modesty in the area where you live, with modifications based on the occasion.
-You’ll have the most success with good men if your clothing is neither particularly modest nor particularly immodest.
-However, well-endowed women should dress a little more modestly than others in everyday circumstances, because advertising the obvious has a cheapening effect.
-They should keep in mind that the advantages of their body type will outweigh this limitation.
+You’ll normally have the most success with good men if your clothing is neither particularly modest nor particularly immodest.
+That said, all things aren't necessarily equal.
+The sexier you are, the more careful your clothing choices should be.

 Most men prefer a breast size that’s rarely found in nature.
 In fact, it’s almost impossible to resemble some of the beauty examples in this article through natural means.
 One in twenty-five women now have implants, a number that’s increased steadily over time, and they’re especially common among glamour models who appeal to men.
 Today it's likely that the majority of slim women with large breasts have had surgical help.

 Why are so many people convinced that cosmetic surgery doesn't work?
 The worst results are obvious, while the best don't appear surgical at all.
 Because they stand out the most, people mistakenly assume the worst results are typical.
 I call this the "gaudy graveyard" fallacy.